almas-ahmad/PowerBI-Data-Analysis/README.md

 Feel free to contribute by adding improvements or additional Power BI examples.
 Fork this repository and submit a pull request with your changes.

+**License**

+This project is licensed under the MIT License - see the LICENSE file for details.

+📌 Author: Almas Ahmad
+📌 GitHub: Your GitHub Profile
+📌 Email: almasahmad995@gmail.com